Seattle Halloween Events & Fall Fun: Family-Friendly Spooks, Sweets, and Seasonal Magic

 Fall Fun at Pumpkin Palooza

-Pumpkin Palooza is a lively family-friendly celebration that brings the community together every Halloween season.
+Pumpkin Palooza is a lively, family-friendly celebration that brings the community together every Halloween season.
 Kids can enjoy carnival-style games, festive activities, and plenty of treats in a safe and welcoming space.
-With costumes, crafts, and a cheerful neighborhood vibe, this event has become a favorite tradition for families looking to celebrate the holiday without the scares.
+The event features costumes, crafts, and local entertainment, creating a cheerful neighborhood vibe that appeals to both children and parents.
+Families love the music, photo opportunities, and sense of togetherness that make this event special each year.
+It’s become a favorite tradition for anyone looking to celebrate Halloween without the scares and to enjoy Seattle’s creative, multicultural spirit in the heart of the city.

 Where: International District/Chinatown Community Center, 719 8th Avenue South, Seattle